chrisdfir/WSL2overAnyConnect/README.md

 https://www.cisco.com/c/en/us/products/security/anyconnect-secure-mobility-client/index.html

 ## Instructions
-1. Perform the following command to edit or create the file ```/etc/wsl.conf```
+1. Perform the following command to edit or create the file `/etc/wsl.conf`
 ```
 sudo nano /etc/wsl.conf
 ```

-2. Enter the following information into the file.
+2. Enter the information in the code block below into the file.

 **/etc/wsl.conf**
 ```